 Record desktop screen, voiceover, and webcam simultaneously

 Edit recorded clips quickly with a wide range of professional tools

 Supporting piracy is illegal, we don't support it and we have no desire to promote it in this article.
 The artists and the TV industry professionals are working hard to produce informative and entertaining content so it is only natural to respect their copyrights.

-Any form of unauthorized distribution or copying of the TV shows or films is strictly prohibited and people who get caught breaking the copyright laws can face criminal charges.
-However, recording a TV show on a PC and watching it privately is hardly a criminal offense and it can spare you the trouble of dealing with video stream glitches and more importantly, it will allow you to watch the shows, games or movies when you have enough time.
+Any form of unauthorized distribution or copying of TV shows or films is strictly prohibited and people who get caught breaking the copyright laws can face criminal charges.
+However, recording a TV show on a PC and watching it privately is hardly a criminal offense and it can spare you the trouble of dealing with video stream glitches and more importantly, it will allow you to watch the shows, games, or movies when you have enough time.

 What Will You Need to Record a TV show from your PC?

 Recording live TV from your computer is much less complicated than it may sound at first.
-You will still need the proper hardware and software in order to be able to connect your TV, Tivo game console or any other source of video and your PC or laptop.
+You will still need the proper hardware and software in order to be able to connect your TV, Tivo game console, or any other source of video and your PC or laptop.
 Keep in mind that you'll also need a sufficient amount of data storage space if you want to record entire movies or TV shows from your PC.
-OK, let’s dive in what you will need to record a TV show from your PC right now.
+OK, let’s dive into what you will need to record a TV show from your PC right now.

 These two components are the essential part of the setup you'll need to record live TV on your PC.
 Although they basically do the same thing, which is to enable you to transfer the video or TV signal to the computer you are using to record the footage, there are some considerable differences between these two devices.
 To help you understand it, we have made a detailed explanation below based on our research.
 So you can choose the Capture Card or HD-PVR based on your situation correctly.